GL-algebras in positive characteristic I: the exterior algebra: The Shift Theorem

 As we explained in Section~\ref{ss:schurder}, the Schur derivative restricts to an endofunctor of $\Mod_R$.
 We now define a natural map $i_M \colon M \to \Sh(M)$ for an $R$-module $M$.
 We have the $R$-module map $m \mapsto y_1m$ from $M$ to $M(k \oplus \bV)$ (where $y_1$ is the new variable in $R(k\oplus \bV)$).
 Since $m$ uses only the basis vectors $e_i$, the $k^\star \subset \GL(k \oplus \bV)$-weight of $y_1 m$ is $1$.
 Therefore, the map factors $M \to \Sh(M) \to M(k \oplus \bV)$.
 We let $i_M$ be the first map.
 It is easy to see that $i$ is natural.
 We let $\De(M) = \coker(i_M)$ be the \textit{difference functor}.
 Since $\Sh$ is an exact functor, it follows from the snake lemma that $\De$ is right exact.
 We also let $\Sh^r$ be the $r$-fold composition of $\Sh$ for $r > 0$ and let $\De_r(M) = \coker(M \to \Sh^r(M))$.

 We first prove some basic properties of the Schur derivative functor (which hereafter we refer to as the \textit{shift functor}).
 See \cite[Section~2]{ly17fi} for analogous results for $\FI$-modules.

-\begin{proposition} Let $M$ be an $R$-module. \begin{enumerate}[label=(\alph*)] \item The kernel of $i_M$ is torsion. \item The map $i_M$ is injective if and only if $M$ is torsion-free. \item If $M$ is torsion-free then so is $\Sh(M)$. \item If $M$ is finitely generated, then $\Sh^r(M)$ is torsion-free for sufficiently large $r$. \item If $M$ is nonzero, the module $\De(M)$ is generated in degrees $\le t_0(M) - 1$. \item If $M$ is a finitely generated semi-induced module, then so are $\Sh(M)$ and $\De(M)$. \item If $M$ is finitely generated, then so are $\Sh(M)$ and $\De(M)$. \item The functors $\Sh\De$ and $\De\Sh$ are naturally isomorphic (i.e., the functors $\Sh$ and $\De$ commute). \item The functors $\Sh\Gamma$ and $\Gamma\Sh$ are naturally isomorphic (i.e., the functors $\Sh$ and $\Gamma$ commute). \item If $M$ is nonzero, the module $\De_r(M)$ is generated in degrees $\le t_0(M) - 1$ for all $r \ge 1$. \item The functors $\Sh\De_r$ and $\De_r\Sh$ are naturally isomorphic (i.e., the functors $\Sh$ and $\De_r$ commute). \end{enumerate} \end{proposition}
+\begin{proposition} Let $M$ be an $R$-module. \begin{enumerate}[label=(\alph*)] \item The kernel of $i_M$ is torsion. \item The map $i_M$ is injective if and only if $M$ is torsion-free. \item If $M$ is torsion-free then so is $\Sh(M)$. \item If $M$ is finitely generated, then $\Sh^r(M)$ is torsion-free for sufficiently large $r$. \item {If $M$ is nonzero, the module $\De_r(M)$ is generated in degrees $\le t_0(M) - 1$ for all $r \geq 1$.} \item If $M$ is a finitely generated semi-induced module, then so are $\Sh(M)$ and $\De(M)$. \item If $M$ is finitely generated, then so are $\Sh(M)$ and $\De(M)$. \item {For all $r \geq 1$, the functors $\Sh\De_r$ and $\De_r\Sh$ are naturally isomorphic (i.e., the functors $\Sh$ and $\De_r$ commute).} \item The functors $\Sh\Gamma$ and $\Gamma\Sh$ are naturally isomorphic (i.e., the functors $\Sh$ and $\Gamma$ commute). \end{enumerate} \end{proposition}

 The proposition will be proved at the end of this subsection, after we prove a few preliminary results.